Tie-breaking in self interest cumulative subtraction games: Antagonistic vs. zero-sum discrepancies

 \section{Antagonistic vs. zero-sum discrepancies}

 Let us consider zero-sum scoring play subtraction games.
 In this setting, Alice's cumulations add to a common score, and Bob's cumulations subtract from it.
-The outcome function in this setting is defined to be:
+The outcome function \cite{CLMW2019} in this setting is:

-In both zero-sum scoring play and antagonistic self-interest play, the game is built on a shared heap, so at a structural level one player’s gain reduces the other’s potential.
-The difference is that in zero-sum this opposition is explicit, Alice’s utility is defined as Bob’s loss.
-In $\AvA$, by contrast, opposition arises only at tie-breaking: outside of indifference, each player maximizes their own tally without regard to the other.
-Thus, our exploration into discrepancies in the two-action setting naturally searched for games where the $\AvA$ and scoring play settings diverged (for a common subtraction set and initial heap).
-Consider the $\AvA$ self-interest game and the zero-sum scoring play game for $S = \{s_2, s_1\}$, where $s_2 < s_1$.
-However, the graph produced (using the same methodology as Figure~\ref{fig:2-action_friendly_antagonistic}) was completely empty, which we posit is a larger trend.
+Recall that in antagonistic tie-breaking, both players minimize their opponent's utility whenever there is an indifference.
+This may appear similar to the zero-sum case where the players are always working against each other.
+In this spirit we searched for games where the $\AvA$ and scoring play settings diverge, but in the case of two-action games, we did not find any discrepancies.